For Fathers Raising Daughters

 Praise:

-If appearance becomes her primary currency, she will trade in it.
+If appearance becomes her primary currency, she may trade in it.

-If character becomes her currency, she will invest in it.
+If character becomes her currency, she invests in it.

 Do Not Rescue Her from Every Difficulty